joranquinten/flog/readme.md

                 - Snaps
 - Use of localStorage when no server is available (this means caching series and posting at a later moment)
 - Port to a native app?
 (Ionic?)

+### Done
+- Couple lenses to camera types
+- Couple lens and camera capabilites to limit available selections

 ---